nachoaz/Data_Structures/Hash_Tables/README.md

 that they have constant-time lookups, but that their major drawbacks are expensive inserts --unless they're `append`s-- and expensive deletions --unless they're `extract_right`s; another thing that's unattractive about arrays is that their size must be specified ahead of time.)
+Apart from offering fast lookups, inserts, and deletions, a hash table also offers fast search (i.e. answering the question "is `such_and_such` value in the collection of items?").

 It turns out that quick lookups are often very important (i.e. that we end up needing quick lookups in a lot of applications).